-The Most Rev. Peter D. Robinson is the Presiding Bishop of the United Episcopal Church.
+The Most Rev. Peter D. Robinson is the Presiding Bishop of the United Episcopal Church of North America.
 He also serves as ordinary of the Missionary Diocese of the East and rector of Good Shepherd Anglican Church in Waynesboro, Virginia.

 After leaving high school, the future Bishop Robinson read history and theology at the College of Ripon and York St. John, North Yorkshire, graduating Bachelor of Arts (Honours) of the University of Leeds in June 1991.
 He grew up in a high-side of central churchmanship parish that had had a long succession of “Prayer Book Catholic” vicars.
 After graduating from college, he served as a lay pastoral assistant in a liberal evangelical Church of England parish in London, which he describes as being “an interesting experience, in that it taught me just how deep-seated theological liberalism had become in the Church of England.”
 He also discovered that his conservative views – on the authority of Scripture, the Creeds and the Liturgy – led to barriers being erected by “the powers that be” in his home diocese to his being ordained there.